-Disclaimer: This outline is sourced directly from the AP Human Geography Course Framework released by the College Board.
+Disclaimer: This curriculum outline is sourced directly from the AP Human Geography Course Framework released by the College Board.
 This is a lightweight, web-friendly format for easy reference.
 Omninox does not take credit for this outline and is not affiliated with the College Board.
 AP is a reserved trademark of the College Board.

 Table of Contents